If you’ve got a question about making a claim, our FAQs are here to help you find the answer.

 I need further treatment, what do I need to do?

-If your consultant says you need hospital treatment as a day-patient or in-patient, or extra treatment sessions, you need to contact us or Alliance Health Group with the following details:
+If your consultant says you need hospital care as a day-patient or in-patient, or extra treatment sessions, you need to contact us or our Consultant Panel with the following details:

 - The date of your treatment